erc-fhv/loadforecasting/src/loadforecasting_models/README.pypi.md

 pip install loadforecasting_models
 ```

-You can easily integrate and train our forecasting models in your Python workflow.
-Here's an example using the Transformer-based sequence-to-sequence model:
+You can easily integrate and train our forecasting machine learning models in your Python workflow:

 ```python